Clueless Widget Integration

 5. Verify your installation

-1. Open the site in an incognito window and confirm the chat trigger appears in the lower-right corner.
+1. Open the site in an incognito window and confirm the widget loads as a compact FAB instead of a full-width prompt dock.

-2. Click the trigger and ask “Show me something new from your favourite brand” to validate that conversations start.
+2. Click the FAB and ask “Show me something new from your favourite brand” to validate that conversations start.

 3. Open DevTools (top-level browsing context) and run window.cluelessWidget?.getContext() – you should see product/route metadata for the current page.

-5. Inspect your GTM dataLayer for events prefixed with clueless_widget_ when the assistant opens, closes, or navigates.
+6. Inspect your GTM dataLayer for entries with event: "clueless_widget_event" and the expected event_name when the assistant opens, closes, submits prompts, or navigates.

 6. Troubleshooting checklist

-• Widget never appears: verify the script tag includes data-publishable-key, there are no duplicate CSP rules, and the script is not blocked by an ad blocker.
+• Widget never appears: verify the script tag includes data-clueless-widget and data-merchant-key, there are no duplicate CSP rules, and the script is not blocked by an ad blocker.
 Adding data-debug will print loader progress to the console.

-• Stuck in “Authorizing…” – confirm the publishable key is active and the site can reach your Clueless API host (no mixed-content or firewall blocks).
+• Stuck after opening the widget – confirm the site can reach your Clueless chat host (no mixed-content or firewall blocks) and that any optional data-chat-endpoint override is correct.

-• Clicking product card links fails: ensure your site permits window.location.* redirects from scripts and that PDP URLs exist in your product feed (see next section).
+• Clicking product card links fails: for SPAs, ensure you handle clueless-widget-navigate and call your router; for MPAs, ensure your site permits window.location.* redirects from scripts and that PDP URLs exist in your product feed (see next section).

 • Multiple widgets render: only include one loader snippet per page.
 Remove older snippets from tag managers or theme partials.